Speaker John Bercow, UK parliament's Brexit umpire-cum-player, steps down

 The three years since Britain voted to leave the European Union have tested the limits of the country’s unwritten constitution as successive governments repeatedly clashed with rival lawmakers over the right way to leave the bloc.

-Bercow, 56, has found himself, and sometimes put himself, at the center of big moments in the Brexit tug-of-war between the legislature and the executive, habitually favoring scrutiny and debate over allowing the government control of the exit process.
+Bercow, 56, has found himself, and sometimes put himself, at the centre of big moments in the Brexit tug-of-war between the legislature and the executive, habitually favouring scrutiny and debate over allowing the government control of the exit process.

 On Wednesday, Prime Minister Boris Johnson paid tennis-lover Bercow a backhanded compliment, describing him not just as a “ruthless” umpire of parliamentary procedure, but a sometimes cruel commentator and a partisan player in his own right: